At 3,111 feet, Sandstone Peak is the tallest point in the Santa Monica Mountains.

 This half-day hike is one of the most popular hikes in the Santa Monica Mountains and has almost no shade.
 I recommend starting early with plenty of water for you and your pup.

-For additional photos and trail guide, please use my previous post.
+For additional photos and a trail guide, please use my previous post.

 Good to Know: